-D. Interest Rate Risk
+E. Interest Rate Risk

 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Normally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
-BACWA generally manages its interest rate risk by holding investments to maturity or earliest call date.
+BACWA generally manages its interest rate risk by holding investments to maturity.
+BACWA's only investment in the California Local Agency Investment Fund has a maturity date of less than twelve months.